 - Go out into your schoolyard and look for birds.

 - Note the name of the bird and the place you saw it.
 Put this information into a table.
 If you can, take pictures of the birds you see.

 The following is a map from the ALA of Theodore, ACT.
-The red pin marks the middle of an area with a 5 km radius area around the centre of the suburb.
+The pin marks the middle of an area with a 5 km radius area around the centre of the suburb.
 Each dot on this map indicates a mammal sighting.

 Links to the Australian Curriculum